These days parents and pupils have an increasing range of options when it comes to choosing a school.

 Responsive: it needs to smoothly accommodate different user interactions, such as seamlessly switching between device types, and adapting to screen sizes and device orientation.

-Searchable: In the UK the Department of Education requires schools include an extensive list of content on their sites from Ofsted reports to curriculum, to ethos statements.
+Searchable: In the UK the Department of Education requires schools to include an extensive list of content on their sites from Ofsted reports to curriculum, to ethos statements.
 This means it’s really important that this information is easy to find and readable.

 Visual: words are important, but make sure your site isn’t just full of big chunks of unbroken text.
 Use images to break things up and add visual appeal.
 They also communicate lots of information quicker than words can.